vatsalnar123/python-scraper/README.md

 Headless Mode: Uncomment the line # options.add_argument("--headless") in the initialize_driver function to run the browser in headless mode.
 Error Handling: The script includes basic error handling to manage issues like login failures, search initiation failures, and pagination errors.

-Copy code
-In this modified version, the main headings are prefixed with `#` for level 1, and the subheadings are prefixed with `##` for level 2, `###` for level 3, and so on.
-This will make the headings stand out from the rest of the content and provide a clear structure for the README file